Becky Savio, BCCLC, MFCTweet

-Board Certified Christian Life Coach with IBCC; Freelance writer, researcher and journalist; Advanced Certificate in Marriage and Family Therapy (2017; American Association of Christian Counselors)
+Board Certified Life Coach and MFC with IBCC; Freelance writer, researcher and journalist; Advanced Certificate in Marriage and Family Therapy (2017; American Association of Christian Counselors)

 Multitudes of Americans are frantically (and understandably) looking for answers and a motive behind the Las Vegas shooter's mass shooting just three days ago on October 1, 2017.
 Some blame guns, and some blame mental illness/psychopathy for Stephen Paddock's shocking action, but what really was the motive of this man?
 From where did his motive spring?